sallyom/microshift-observability/manifests/otel-collector/README.md

 An opentelemetry-collector pod should now be running in `-n otelcol`.
 View the logs of the opentelemetry collector pod to ensure data is being received and exported as expected.

-> **Note**
-> NetworkPolicies allow connection to OpenTelemetry Collector.
-For any application, create a networkpolicy to allow OpenTelemetryCollector access to its namespace & services.
-Refer to the example [networkpolicy manifest](nwpolicy-kepler-example.yaml).

 #### Send Metrics to remote Prometheus and Grafana